mwadman/openshift-lab/README.md

 ## Create Pull Secret JSON

-Download your [OpenShift pull secret](https://console.redhat.com/openshift/install/pull-secret) and create the file pull-secret.json at the root of this repository.
+Download your [OpenShift pull secret](https://console.redhat.com/openshift/install/pull-secret) and create the file pull-secret.json in the openshift directory of this repository (./openshift/pull-secret.json)

 ## Vagrant Environment Creation